damilojohn/Playlist_Generator/README.md

 # Introduction
-This project generates a playlist based on your inputs.
+This project generates a song playlist based on one-line text inputs using semantic search and sentence embeddings to find songs with similar semantic meanings .
 # Playlist_Generator
-A gradio app that generates music playlists based on text inputs using sentence embeddings.
+A gradio frontend  app is used as an interface for accessing the app.

 # ABOUT US
 This project was done by a team of two. <a href='https://www.linkedin.com/in/offisong-emmanuel-643b96195/'>Offisong Emmanuel </a> is a data engineer engineer with years of experience in building scalable data pipelines on the cloud. <br>